lancerace/task-BE/README.md

 GET `/api/lists` - Get all lists with tasks.

-DELETE `/api/list/:listId` - Delete a list, together with the tasks available.
+DELETE `/api/list/:listId` - Delete a list with all its tasks.

 POST `/api/tasks` - Create a task of a list.